deto/AWS_Tutorial/Tutorial.md

 ## Spot Instances

 Spot instances are available for much cheaper (often around 1/3 the cost, [pricing here](https://aws.amazon.com/ec2/spot/pricing/)) but they come with two caveats.

-First, the price of spot instances can increase with demand.
+**1. the price of spot instances can increase with demand**

 When you request spot instances you specify what you are willing to pay and if the price goes above that, then your instances will be halted.
 However, if you just bid the current on-demand price (the default if you leave the bid price blank), then this is not likely to happen.

-The second caveat is that you can't Stop and Start a spot instance.
+**2. You can't Start a spot instance once you Stop it**

 With on-demand instances you can 'Stop' the instance, essentially pausing it indefinitely.
 You won't be charged for compute costs while it is stopped and then you can start it again at a later time.
 With a spot instance, once you stop it you can't start it again, so you must download the results of a computation before stopping the instance.
 Alternately, you can attach an extra storage volume to the instance and save your results on that volume, then mount that with another instance later to get a similar kind of behavior - just with a bit more work.